The Rising Entropy of English in the Attention Economy: Results

-\subsection{Competition Between Media Platforms Drives Differences Between Short and Long-form Media}
+\subsection{Competition Between Media Platforms Drives Differences Between Short- and Long-form Media}

-Information is not distributed evenly around the environment but is clumped in patches, which we will call media platforms.
-A media platform could be a newspaper, Twitter, papers on a desk, a book etc. The forager has to choose not only which information to consume within a media platform, but also which media platforms to visit.
-The media choice model is analogous to the information choice model in the previous section, and following that logic we find an analogous result to Inequality \ref{eqn:info_choice}: an optimal information forager will visit a media platform if the expected media utility rate is greater than the background utility rate from foraging in the overall environment (see Supplementary Information for the full model),
+Information is distributed in media platforms (e.g., newspapers, magazines, books, Twitter, Reddit).
+The forager has to choose not only which information to consume within a media platform, but also which media platforms to visit.
+Analogous to the information choice model (Equation \ref{eqn:info_choice}): an optimal information forager will visit a media platform if the expected media utility rate is greater than the background utility rate from foraging in the overall environment (see Supplementary Information for the full model),

-A media platform is characterised by the types of information it contains.
-The utility rate of a media platform, $R_{media}$, involves summations over separate Poisson processes (Equation \ref{eqn:diet_rate}).
+The utility rate of a media platform, $R_{media}$, is a summation over Poisson processes (Equation \ref{eqn:diet_rate}).
 To simplify this, let $\bar{u}_m$ be the average utility of information items consumed in the media platform, $\bar{t}_m$ the average time spent consuming information items, and $\lambda_m$ the rate of encounter of any item in the diet.
-Following this, equation \ref{eqn:diet_rate} becomes a variation of Holling's disc equation \cite{holling1959some} (full derivation in Supplementary Information),
+Equation \ref{eqn:diet_rate} then becomes a variation of Holling's disc equation \cite{holling1959some} (full derivation in Supplementary Information)